 International students: £16,500 full-time

 There will be a fee of £2,000 for self-funding students to cover placement costs, spread over the duration of the course.

 Fees quoted are per annum and are subject to an annual increase.

-At the time of application, you must have a completed a UK first or 2:1 Honours degree or equivalent internationally recognised qualification any discipline with strong applicants demonstrating a science profile (health and social care experience relevant to OT) and evidence of informed insight into the profession of occupational therapy.
+At the time of application, you must have a completed a UK first or 2:1 Honours degree or equivalent internationally recognised qualification (any discipline) with strong applicants demonstrating a science profile (health and social care experience relevant to OT) and evidence of informed insight into the profession of occupational therapy.

 Applicants with a 2:2 Honours degree in a subject relevant to Occupational Therapy (for example: biology, psychology, human sciences and sociology) and who have extensive experience of working in a health or social care setting relevant to OT will be considered and assessed on an individual basis.

 Evidence of academic achievement in the last five years will be required.